Click here to listen to a reading of this blog:

 Now Sweetie is almost like my spirit animal.
 At just three weeks old, she suffered a stroke and miraculously survived.
 She’s blown peoples’ minds with how well she has done, given any opportunity.
-I feel like we have that connection, since I was hit with this horrible thing called hypothyroidism (you might have heard of it?) and although it hasn’t been easy, I believe it to be a big part of making me into the person I am.
-Both Sweetie and I have experienced being knocked down, but come back fighting.
+I feel like we have that connection, since I was hit with this horrible thing called hypothyroidism (you might have heard of it?) and although it hasn’t been easy, I believe it to be a big part of making me into the person I am now.
+Both Sweetie and I have experienced being knocked down, but came back fighting.

 Holding something so precious in my hand reminds me of how vulnerable some things are, and how much they rely on us for survival.